picasso/zu-translate/README.md

 #### Snippets

 *Snippets* is a collection of various functions that I have accumulated during my work with WordPress.
 They are combined into one class for ease of use.
-You can view all available functions in the source codes, which for convenience are grouped in traits that are located in the __snippets__ folder.
-There is a special helper method for using "snippet" functions in a plugin or add-on:
+You can view all available functions in the source codes, which for convenience are grouped in *traits* that are located in the __snippets__ folder.
+There is a special helper method for using "snippet" function in a plugin or add-on:
 ```php
     // add class to BODY in admin mode
     $this->snippets('add_admin_body_class', 'zukit-settings');